 The wind here is ideal for windsurfing during the "Meltemi" season.
 Very consistent conditions, 4-8 bft, and stronger by up to 1-2 bft compared to other places in Paros, makes Nea Chryssi Akti the most popular spot on the island.

 The wind inside the bay is side-offshore.
 The side-offshore direction combined with an angled wave, creates ideal jumping conditions.
 Sometimes it is gusty, though less so than at Golden Beach.
 Outside the bay, the wind gets really strong and steady.

 Due to the small size of the bay and the topography of the area, southern winds have no interest here.

 Depth: Average (deepens gently and incrementally)

+The beach has beautiful, clear waters with sandy bottom.
 After the first 30 m of in-depth water it’s great blasting cross-shore over flat water to the swells outside.
 Further out of the small bay the water offers good waves, creating an ideal playground for jumps.
-On the northeastern part of the beach there is a small, shallow reef, which needs caution.
-Its position is usually marked with a buoy.

 It is advisable not to sail beyond the two small isles and to always save some strength to handle the offshore winds, otherwise you may drift away without being able to get back to shore.